Question & Answer

 Because there is such a wide range of abilities, talents, and personalities in gifted children, the type of acceleration that works well with one child may not work well with another.
 The support of family and friends, the student’s level of academic and social-emotional development, the student’s age and physical development, and the beliefs of local school personnel are all factors to consider.
 For example, students who skip grades need emotional maturity as well as academic ability in order to succeed.
 With single-subject acceleration, however, the more important criterion is academic ability, and social-emotional maturity may be less of a concern.

-A comprehensive assessment and feedback from psychologists and teachers can help recommend a form of acceleration.
-The Iowa Acceleration Scale (IAS) is a useful tool to aid decisions about grade skipping or subject-matter acceleration.
+A comprehensive assessment and feedback from psychologists and teachers can help recommend appropriate forms of acceleration.
+The Iowa Acceleration Scale (IAS) and the new Integrated Acceleration System are useful tools to guide the decision-making process regarding whole-grade acceleration.

 Why should a student be accelerated?